brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 ## Once you have Ubuntu.
 Once you have a running copy of Ubuntu clone the repo to the desired directory with

-2.
+2. Clone the repo.
 ```
 git clone https://github.com/Techintheclouds/Ubuntu-18.04-BuildserverISO.git
 ```
 ***

 ## Bake the Golden Image.
-Once you have the environment, dependencies and repository in place and you are ready to bake your golden image just run.
+Once you have the environment, dependencies and repository in place and you are ready to bake your golden image just run the script and it will download the netinstaller and inject the preseed file into the generated ISO.

-3.
+3. Bake the Golden Image.
 ```
 bash buildserver.sh
 ```